The Founder: Plot

 Kroc visits his bank for help with his lease terms and is approached by former Tastee-Freez Finance VP Harry Sonneborn, who offers to review Kroc's books.
-Sonneborn explains to Ray that the business operator model will fail under the severe restrictions imposed by the McDonald's brothers' contract terms.
+Sonneborn explains to Ray that the business operator model will fail under the restrictions imposed by the McDonald brothers' contract terms.
 Sonneborn guides Kroc towards the evolution of McDonald's into a real-estate model with financial investor backing.
 In 1955, Franchise Realty Corporation is incorporated and begins an aggressive expansion of the McDonald's franchise.
 When the brothers are informed of the new company and Kroc's intent to buy the land, Dick and Mac are taken aback, but are powerless against the power Kroc now has.
 Emboldened, Kroc approaches his attorney for help getting out of his contract and implements further changes to the franchises without Dick and Mac's approval, including the introduction of a powdered milkshake mix to reduce costs.
 When Kroc officially rebrands Franchise Realty Corporation as the McDonald's Corporation, Mac collapses from diabetic shock and is hospitalized.
-Kroc visits the brothers at the hospital and offers them a blank check to buy them out, realizing that Kroc can't be defeated.
+Kroc visits the brothers at the hospital and offers them a blank check to buy them out.

-The brothers agree to sell for $2.7 million, the rights to the San Bernardino location, and 1% of future profits.
+Realizing that Kroc can't be defeated, the brothers agree to sell for $2.7 million, the rights to the San Bernardino location and 1% of future profits.
 Kroc agrees to their terms except for the future profits and offers to pay these under a handshake agreement.
 The brothers reluctantly agree, and Kroc becomes the sole owner of the McDonald's Corporation.
 Dick asks Kroc why he didn't just take the idea and run with it.
 Kroc admits that he always wanted the restaurant for himself because of the brothers' last name.
 He laments his own Slavic last name as not "American" enough for American consumers, while McDonald's represents American values.
 The brothers are forced to change the name of their original location, and Kroc begins construction of a new McDonald's immediately across the street in San Bernardino.

-The film ends in 1970, where Kroc, now married to Joan, prepares for a public speech that California Governor Ronald Reagan will attend.
-He heavily plagiarizes a speech he listened to earlier in the film, arguing his success came from persistence.
+In 1970, Kroc, now married to Joan, prepares for a public speech that California Governor Ronald Reagan will attend.
+He heavily plagiarizes a speech he listened to earlier, arguing his success came from persistence.